My Little Pony: Equestria Girls – Friendship Games: Theatrical

 Friendship Games had a limited theatrical release in select Vue Cinemas theaters in the United Kingdom between October 24, and November 1, 2015.
-The movie had a limited theatrical release at various Hoyts theaters in Australia between October 31, and November 10, 2015.
-In Mexico Cinépolis had a limited theatrical release between October 9 and 18, 2015.
+The film had a limited theatrical release at various Hoyts theaters in Australia between October 31 and November 10, 2015.
+In Mexico the film had a limited theatrical release in various Cinépolis theaters between October 9 and 18, 2015.

 Television

-In the United States, the movie was premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on September 26, 2015.
-On December 24 (Christmas Eve), 2015, the movie made its debut in the United Kingdom on Pop.
+In the United States, the film was premiered on Discovery Family (a joint venture between Discovery Communications and Hasbro) on September 26, 2015.
+On December 24 (Christmas Eve), 2015, the film made its debut in the United Kingdom on Pop.

 Home media and streaming

 In the United States and Canada, Shout!
 Factory released Friendship Games on DVD (Region 1), Blu-ray disc, digital download release, and in a box set alongside its two predecessors on October 13, 2015.
 DVD and Blu-ray special features consist of four storyboard animatic deleted scenes, audio commentary, sing-alongs, and five animated shorts.
-Primal Screen released a Region 2 DVD on November 2, 2015, and includes the five animated shorts and a recap of the first two Equestria Girls movies.
+Primal Screen released a Region 2 DVD on November 2, 2015, and includes the five animated shorts and a recap of the first two Equestria Girls films.

-On November 30, 2015, the My Little Pony Facebook page posted an advertisement promoting that the movie will be added to Netflix on December 1, 2015.
-The version used on Netflix is the same as the one found on the DVD and Blu-ray versions of the movie with the end credits song, "Right There in Front of Me", playing over the movie's end credits.
+On November 30, 2015, the My Little Pony Facebook page posted an advertisement promoting that the film will be added to Netflix on December 1, 2015.
+The version used on Netflix is the same as the one found on the DVD and Blu-ray versions of the film with the end credits song, "Right There in Front of Me", playing over the film's end credits.

 Merchandise and other media

-The movie is a part of the sport-themed Friendship Games lineup, a third installment in the My Little Pony: Equestria Girls toy line and media franchise, which was first displayed at London's 2015 Toy Fair in January, and mentioned with other supporting products, alongside this movie, during Hasbro's investor presentation in February that year.
-LB Kids published a novelization of the movie.
+The film is a part of the sport-themed Friendship Games lineup, a third installment in the My Little Pony: Equestria Girls toy line and media franchise, which was first displayed at London's 2015 Toy Fair in January, and mentioned with other supporting products, alongside this film, during Hasbro's investor presentation in February that year.
+LB Kids published a novelization of the film.

 Animated shorts

 A series of animated prequel shorts for Friendship Games, similar to those produced for Rainbow Rocks, was announced on February 13, 2015.
 On July 31, 2015, the My Little Pony Facebook page posted some instructions for playing in the "Friendship Games Fantasy League" and indicated that a new short would be released every Saturday during August 2015.
-Like the Rainbow Rocks shorts, these are also separate from the movie.
-A total of five shorts were released; the first four of these, paired with a 10-minute preview of the movie, aired on Discovery Family on August 29, 2015.
+Like the Rainbow Rocks shorts, these are also separate from the film.
+A total of five shorts were released; the first four of these, paired with a 10-minute preview of the film, aired on Discovery Family on August 29, 2015.

-Apart from the shorts above, a Friendship Games "blooper reel" was posted on the official Equestria Girls website on May 3, 2016, containing fictional outtakes of various scenes from the movie.
+Apart from the shorts above, a Friendship Games "blooper reel" was posted on the official Equestria Girls website on May 3, 2016, containing fictional outtakes of various scenes from the film.